tya/samsungctl/README.md

 Param Name|Default value|Use
 ----------|-------------|---
-name|None|Name of the "remote" this is the name that is going to appear on the TV description|None|Only used ini the legacy connection (pre 2014  TVs) host|None|The ip address of the TV port|None|The port to connect to. choices aree 55000 (< 2014), 8080 (2014 & 2015), 8001 & 8002 (>= 2016
+name|None|Name of the "remote" this is the name that is going to appear on the TV description|None|Only used in the legacy connection (pre 2014  TVs) host|None|The ip address of the TV port|None|The port to connect to. choices aree 55000 (< 2014), 8080 (2014 & 2015), 8001 & 8002 (>= 2016)
-method|None|The connection method. legacy, websocket or encrypted id|None|This is an identifier that you can ste. when using the "encrypted" method this should be left out timeout|0|socket timeout, only used for thee legacy method token|None|Authentication tokeen that is used for 2014 & 2015 and somee 2016+ TV's device_id|None|Internal Use upnp_locations|None|Future Use
+method|None|The connection method. legacy, websocket or encrypted id|None|This is an identifier that you can set. when using the "encrypted" method this should be left out timeout|0|socket timeout, only used for the legacy method token|None|Authentication token that is used for 2014 & 2015 and some 2016+ TV's device_id|None|Internal Use upnp_locations|None|Future Use